Mobirise

 Q: You mentioned in an article published in the Mathrubhumi newspaper sometime back that this physics paper is related to Vedantic ideas.
 Is this model of the universe enunciated in ancient Indian philosophy?

 No, it is not, not in this form, for sure.
 I happened to come across the terms Avyakta and Akshara and their import in the Gita long after I had visualized the universal and perennial substratum.
 Ancient Indian philosophy, loosely called 'Vedanta', discusses three levels of reality to the universe - 1.
-The Kshara - the level of the material universe, the manifest matter and radiation.
-2. The Akshara - the substrate that hosts the kshara, also called Avyakta, which is parallel to my idea of the fabric of space which hosts the material world.
-3. The third level is Iswara - commonly called 'God', for whom the many religions have attempted to provide various attributes in the past.
-But apart from presenting the three levels of reality, the old Vedantic texts do not venture to explain how the material world comes into being from the mother medium.
+The Kshara - the physical universe, 2.
+The Akshara - the metaphysical reality that hosts the kshara, and 3.
+The Iswara - commonly called 'God', for whom the many religions have attempted to provide various attributes in the past.
+But apart from presenting the three levels of reality, the old Vedantic texts do not venture to explain how the material world comes into being from Akshara.
 The thought experiments in my paper was designed and performed first hand.

-Now, I believe that the three levels in ancient Indian philosophy are true and exist as such, and that is why I and my son who co-authored the paper named this all encompassing hidden substrate "Avyakta".
-Earlier a book titled 'The Secret Behind the Universe' was published in July 2016 which researched both Physics and ancient Indian Philosophy along the same lines.
-A condensed version of its physics part was later published in the Prespacetime journal, and the parallel research on ancient Philosophy was incorporated in my still later published scientific study of the Bhagavad Gita.
+Earlier a book titled 'The Secret Behind the Universe' was published in July 2016 which researched both Physics and ancient Indian Philosophy.
+A condensed version of its physics part was published in the Prespacetime journal, and the parallel research on ancient Philosophy was incorporated in my still later published Modern Reading of the Bhagavad Gita.

 Q: So your works have religious significance too?